 Relative to the gwenis, catch-per-unit-effort values for bull trout were lower, particularly in Seton Lake.
 However, bull trout are known to be an effective piscivore that opportunistically prey on gwenis (among other species).
-This was confirmed by assessment of stomach contents from bull trout that had succumbed to the sampling procedure (n= 11 among both lakes).
-It was noted that all of the identifiable prey items in the bull trout stomachs at the time of the survey were various lifestages of the species O. nerka (i.e., sockeye or gwenis; eggs, juveniles and adults).
-In last year's (2015) sampling, some larger bull trout in Seton Lake were noted to have several (up to 5 or 6) mature gwenis in their stomachs at a time.
+This was confirmed by assessment of stomach contents from bull trout that had succumbed to the sampling procedure (2017 n= 13 among both lakes).
+Across all monitoring years to-date, it has been noted that all of the identifiable prey items in the bull trout stomachs at the time of the surveys have been various lifestages of the species O. nerka (i.e., sockeye or gwenis; eggs, juveniles and adults).
+In some cases, several (up to 5 or 6) adult gwenis have been noted in the stomachs of some of the larger bull trout in Seton Lake.
+This capacity to forage on adult gwenis as a primary food item may contribute to the larger mean size-at-age and growth rate for Seton Lake bull trout relative to the Anderson Lake fish.
 As such, the relative abundance of bull trout over the course of the monitoring program may be a factor contributing to potential changes in the gwenis abundance index across years (in addition to potential operations effects); however, this relationship is difficult to characterize until more years of data are available.

 Bull trout distribution in Seton Lake tended to overlap with the locations where gwenis were most prevalent (i.e., both vertically in the water column and spatially in the lake).
 Bull trout were more numerous in Anderson Lake, but unlike Seton Lake, their spatial distribution did not coincide with the habitats where gwenis tended to be most abundant: The bull trout were captured across the full range of sampled depths in Anderson Lake, but almost exclusively in nearshore sets.
-Also, bull trout were most abundant in the inflow section of Anderson Lake, followed by the mid section, and lowest at the outflow end.
-As noted in the Year 3 (2015) report, the body size of mature gwenis in Anderson Lake may be too large to be a prey item for the size range of bull trout in the lake, so they focus on the juvenile lifestage and/or other available prey items in this context.
+Also, bull trout were most abundant in the inflow section of Anderson Lake, followed by the mid section, and lowest at the outflow end, whereas gwenis were most abundant at the outflow end and less so in the mid and inflow sections.
+As noted here and in previous reports, the body size of mature gwenis in Anderson Lake may be too large to be a prey item for the size range of bull trout in the lake, so they focus on the juvenile lifestage and/or other available prey items in this context.

 Bull trout in Seton and Anderson lakes are adfluvial, migrating from the lakes into streams to spawn.
-In past years, spawning by this species was noted in Portage Creek (particularly at the top end near the outflow of Anderson Lake); however, the relative use of other streams within or outside of the Seton/Anderson watershed were unknown.
-Based on the radio telemetry monitoring that was available, bull trout movements in Seton Lake tended to have a downstream orientation during the monitored period, with the majority of detections at the fixed stations in the Seton Dam approach channel and below (Burnett and Parkinson 2018).
+In past years, spawning by this species was noted in Portage Creek (particularly at the top end near the outflow of Anderson Lake), as well as Spider Creek and Whitecap Creek (which are both tributaries of Portage Creek); however, the relative use of other streams within or outside of the Seton/Anderson watershed were unknown.
+Based on the radio telemetry monitoring that was available during Year 4 (2016), bull trout movements in Seton Lake tended to have a downstream orientation during the monitored period (27 July to 12 October, 2016), with the majority of detections at the fixed stations in the Seton Dam approach channel and below (Burnett and Parkinson 2018).
 Upstream movements were detected for only 2 of the 30 tagged fish from Seton Lake during the typical spawning period (i.e., mid September to end of October): 1 was detected in Portage Creek, and 1 was detected in Gates Creek.